muquit/ssl-tls-verify/README.md

 ## Background

 There was a lingering bug in [mailsend-go](https://github.com/muquit/mailsend-go) that `-verifyCert` does not work.
-I was not getting time to look at the code and figure out the issue, so I asked [Claude AI 4 Sonnet](https://claude.ai) to write a simple CLI tool to verify certificates with optional verification.
+I was not getting time to look at the code and figure out the issue, so I asked [Claude AI Sonnet 4](https://claude.ai) to write a simple CLI tool to verify certificates with optional verification.
 Hence, `ssl-tls-verify` was born.
 After creating this tool, it became clear to me that I had missed `ServerName` in `tls.Config` - a critical field needed for proper certificate hostname validation.